Business Process Optimization Fundamentals

 Strengths of the Current Process:

-- We can perform discount analysis with current reports/Maintain current report structure.
+- We can perform discount analysis with current reports/Maintain the current report structure.

-- Clients don't see many errors when reviewing contracts for final signature/Maintain tight data validation.
+- Clients don't see any errors when reviewing contracts for final signature/Maintain tight data validation.

 Weaknesses of the Current Process:

 - Our auditors have issued findings on our revenue recognition in the last two audits/Implement and enforce a standard process for project managers to track percent work complete against stated contract deliverables.